Southern Squid Jig Fishery

 Line drawing: FAO

 Gould’s squid is assumed to be a single biological stock throughout southern Australian waters.
 Genetic studies support this hypothesis (Jackson & McGrath-Steer 2003).
-Analysis of statoliths has shown that some Gould’s squid caught in Victorian waters and the Great Australian Bight were hatched in a number of different regions off southern Australia (Virtue et al. 2011), with genetic homogeneity more a function of egg mass and juvenile drift as a result of seasonal longitudinal ocean currents rather than of large-scale migrations between the two areas (Green et al. 2015).
+Analysis of statoliths has shown that some Gould’s squid caught in Victorian waters and the Great Australian Bight were hatched in a number of different regions off southern Australia (Virtue et al. 2011).
+The genetic homogeneity is more a function of egg mass and juvenile drift as a result of seasonal longitudinal ocean currents than large-scale migrations between the two areas (Green et al. 2015).

 Stock status determination